eldanb/parzing/README.md

 ParseError { message: "Expecting AnyOf 0123456789 at 7 ('a123')" }
 ```

 Clearly a more useful error message.
-Note that in addition to yielding clearer errors, cuts may also improve parsing performance since by preventing backtracks.
+Note that in addition to yielding clearer errors, cuts may also improve parsing performance by preventing backtracks.

 There are cases where you may want to reuse the same parser in different contexts -- where in some contexts you want the cut to appear but in others you want the cut to be ignored.
 This is achieved by invoking ``ParserBuilder.attempt`` on the parser which will return an ``AttemptCombinator``.
 This combinator parser will "swallow" any cut encountered indication within the underlying parser.